 By 1919 the silent film era was in full swing, and fans everywhere were clamoring for new ways to interact with their favorite stars.
 In a previous post I talked about the genesis of the celebrity endorsement in the days of silent film.
-Of course, the brands and stars weren’t satisfied to stop with just a celeb endorsement.
-Merchandising would later be fully realized by the likes of Charlie Chaplin and Walt Disney, but even in the early days the stars’ likenesses proved to be a big draw — even in paper doll form.
+But brands and stars of the era weren’t satisfied to stop with just a celebrity endorsement.
+Merchandising would later be fully realized by the likes of Charlie Chaplin and Walt Disney, but even in the early days the stars’ likenesses proved to be a big draw, even in paper doll form.

-We discussed the influence of Photoplay on the fan magazine industry, as well as the public’s relationship with the celebrity world, in a previous post.
-By the early ’20s, the magazine was the ruling movie publication, thanks, in part, to the sheer amount of star publicity photos included in each issue.
+We also covered the influence of Photoplay on the fan magazine industry, as well as the public’s relationship with the celebrity world, in a previous post.
+By the early ’20s, Photoplay Magazine was the ruling movie publication thanks in part to the sheer amount of star publicity photos included in each issue.
 But in 1919, the magazine decided to take this idea a step further and introduce Movy-Dols, lifelike illustrations of silent era stars complete with outfits, accessories, and recognizable set pieces.

-These paper dolls were featured, in full color, on one page of the magazine.
-Each month would be dedicated to a different star with their own array of clothing.
+Each paper doll is featured, in full color, on one page of the magazine, and each month features a different star with their own array of clothing.
 The reigning queen of the cinema, America’s Sweetheart Mary Pickford, was the first starlet to be featured along with outfits from some of her popular characters.

 Mary Pickford’s husband, the swashbuckling silent star Douglas Fairbanks, got his own doll.